Universal Semantics for the Stochastic Lambda-Calculus: Related Work and Concluding Remarks

 There has also been alternative operational semantics for languages similar to ours.
 In \cite{vignudelli}, an operational semantics is defined in terms of Markov kernels over the values.
 Since the focus of that work is on syntactic methods to reason about contextual equivalence, a denotational semantics is not defined.
 However, by our adequacy and soundness theorems, we can also use our semantics to reason about contextual equivalence.
 Furthermore, since the set $\set{\alpha\in\Bin}{\converges M \sigma \alpha}$ is measurable, one can prove by induction on reduction sequences that the semantics of \cite{vignudelli} and ours are equivalent.

 An alternative domain theoretical tool that has been used to interpret randomness is the probabilistic powerdomain construction.
-Unfortunately it is still an open problem whether there is a cartesian closed category of continuous domains that is closed for it \cite{jungtix}.
+Recently the Jung-Tix problem \cite{jungtix} has been solved \cite{jia2021}, showing that it is possible to define a commutative probabilistic monad in a cartesian closed category of continuous domains.
 We tackle the problem from a different perspective.
 We leave for future work to understand the connections between the probabilistic powerdomain and our functor $M X = \Binp \to X$.
 It is worth noting that this functor is the Reader monad from functional programming.
 Unfortunately, if we were to use the same monad multiplication from the Reader monad---i.e. $\mu_X (t) = \lambda \alpha. t \, \alpha \, \alpha$---we would reuse the same source of randomness twice, breaking linearity of usage of random data and probabilistic independence.
 Furthermore, for any other natural transformation $M^2 \Rightarrow M$ that preserves such linearity conditions, the associativity monad law holds only up to a measure-preserving function.
 As an example, suppose that we chose the natural transformation $\mu_X (t) = \lambda \alpha : \Bin. t \, \prj 0 \alpha \, \prj 1 \alpha $ as our monad multiplication.
 In this case the associativity law becomes:

 Obviously the equation above does not hold.